Hamilton puts Mercedes on pole in Russia

 "The track surface is great, very smooth but it's got a lot of grip," added Hamilton.
 "The kerbs are done nicely and the surroundings, being around the Olympic Park is quite an incredible place."

-Rosberg had to recognise that Hamilton, fastest also in practice, had been quicker all weekend but hoped he could get the jump at the start.
+Rosberg had to recognise that Hamilton, fastest also in practice, had been quicker all weekend.

-"I think the start will be important of course, there's a great opportunity there," he said.
-"I've been having some very good starts lately so quite confident for that."

 Both were given a scare by Valtteri Bottas, whose Williams was quicker through the first two sectors before the Finn made a big mistake right at the end and was unable to improve on his third place.